lmanul/424/index.md

-It shall be the duty of the Secretary to mail a notice of each annual or special meeting of the Unit Owners, at least ten but not more than thirty days prior to such meeting, stating the purpose thereof as vell as the time and place where it is to be held, to each Unit Owner of record, at the building or at such other address as such Unit Owner shall have designated by notice in writing to the Secretary.
-Tf the purpose of any meeting shall be to act upon a proposed amendment to the Declaration or to these By-Laws, the notice of meeting shall be mailed at least ten days prior to such meeting.
+It shall be the duty of the Secretary to mail a notice of each annual or special meeting of the Unit Owners, at least ten but not more than thirty days prior to such meeting, stating the purpose thereof as well as the time and place where it is to be held, to each Unit Owner of record, at the building or at such other address as such Unit Owner shall have designated by notice in writing to the Secretary.
+If the purpose of any meeting shall be to act upon a proposed amendment to the Declaration or to these By-Laws, the notice of meeting shall be mailed at least ten days prior to such meeting.
 The mailing of a notice of meeting. in the manner provided in this